microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 GetObjectInfo and sets the info parameter value to null.

 Having a single GetObjectInfo method has two primary benefits over the IInspectable approach.
-Because enums can be additively versioned over time, it is possible to add new ones over time.
+Because enumerations can be additively versioned over time, it is possible to add new ones over time.
 Since supporting a given information category is optional, adding new ones would not break existing objects.
 Furthermore, it reduces the size of the virtual function table that every xlang object needs to support.